1. Introduction

 4. Supply chain risk

-The Society is committed to ensuring that there is no modern slavery or human trafficking in any part of its business or extended supply chain and expects its suppliers and partners to act in the same way.
-An assessment of potential suppliers' Modern Slavery risk and controls is carried out prior to contracting with them, to ensure that they meet the Society’s own standards.
+We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business or extended supply chain and we expect our suppliers and partners to act in the same way.
+We assess potential suppliers’ Modern Slavery risk and controls prior to contracting with them, to ensure that they meet our own standards.

-The Society ensures third party contracts contain clauses regarding Modern Slavery and assesses suppliers are adhering to their contractual and ethical responsibilities surrounding Modern Slavery.
+We ensure third party contracts contain clauses regarding Modern Slavery and we assess that our suppliers are adhering to their contractual and ethical responsibilities surrounding Modern Slavery.
 This includes requiring them to conduct regular Modern Slavery risk profiling within their own supply chains, implement appropriate controls to prevent Modern Slavery and to notify us immediately if they become aware of any incidents of Modern Slavery within their supply chains.

-Where suppliers are required to maintain a Modern Slavery Statement, The Society retains a copy of the Statement as part of its onboarding process and due diligence checks and will not engage with a supplier who does not produce a Statement where they are required by law to maintain one.
+Where any of our suppliers are required to maintain a Modern Slavery Statement, we retain a copy of the Statement as part of our onboarding process and due diligence checks and we will not engage with a supplier who does not produce a Statement where they are required by law to maintain one.

-Where functions are outsourced, due diligence is carried out in order for the Society to be satisfied with the robustness of outsourcing arrangements.
-This is fully documented under our Third-Party Management policy and framework.
+Where we outsource functions, we perform due diligence on all outsourcing partners to satisfy ourselves of the robustness of outsourcing arrangements.
+This is fully documented under our Third Party Management Policy and framework.

-Colleagues can also report any suspicion of modern slavery or human trafficking under our Whistleblowing process, which is designed to protect and support colleagues who make a non-malicious disclosure.
+Colleagues can also report any suspicion of modern slavery or human trafficking under our Whistleblowing Process, which is designed to protect and support colleagues who make a non-malicious disclosure in the best interests of the Saffron and / or the wider community.
 This process provides a confidential and independent contact, who will then respond in an appropriate manner.

 5. Training

-Regular training is provided to all our colleagues to ensure that a good level of understanding of the risks of modern slavery and human trafficking is maintained.
+We provide regular training to all our colleagues to ensure that a good level of understanding of the risks of modern slavery and human trafficking is maintained.

 6. Further steps

-The Society has conducted a review of the effectiveness of its policies and processes to prevent modern slavery and human trafficking in its business and extended supply chain and have found no further steps are required at this stage.
-However, this area remains under review, and further enhancements will be made if required.
+The Society has conducted a review of the effectiveness of our policies and processes to prevent modern slavery and human trafficking in our business and extended supply chain.
+Following this review, we intend to take the following further steps: